-Opened in 1947 by Johnny Holmes, Victory Grill was once the center of the blues and R&B scene in Austin.
-It was a part of the famous Chitlin’ Circuit, a series of African-American live music venues that stretched throughout half of the country in the mid-20th century.
-Holmes opened his original establishment in 1945 and named it in celebration of the recent V-J Day that ended World War II.
+Opened in 1945 by Johnny Holmes, Victory Grill was once the center of the blues and R&B scene in Austin.
+The grill was named after V-J (Victory over Japan) Day to celebrate the war that ended World War II.
 Two years after purchasing a little ice house, Holmes opened a stage behind his restaurant and established a family-friendly music venue for the community of East Austin.
-Here, legendary bluesmen like B.B.
-King and Bobby “Blue” Bland, Gatemouth Brown, and T-Bone Walker played their first sets, and nationally renowned performers like James Brown, Chuck Berry, and Janis Joplin all graced the stage.
+Here, legendary bluesmen such as B.B.
+King, Bobby “Blue” Bland, Gatemouth Brown, and T-Bone Walker played their first sets, and nationally renowned performers like James Brown, Chuck Berry, and Janis Joplin graced the stage.
 After a fire closed down the establishment in 1988, community efforts led to its reopening in 1996.
 In 2019, it became the home of The Rolling Rooster, a soul food franchise that plans to continue the Victory Grill’s tradition of hosting live blues and R&B music.
 Today the restaurant offers classic Southern comfort food, including fried chicken, mac and cheese, and collard greens.
 You can still hear the music from the former Victory Grill, which continues to host live performances showcasing the best of Austin's vibrant music scene.

 Backstory and Context

-Johnny Holmes was born in Waco in 1917, but in the late 1930s, he moved to East Austin to attend Huston College in the late 1930s.
+Johnny Holmes was born in Waco in 1917, but in the late 1930s, he moved to East Austin to attend Samuel-Huston College (now Huston-Tillotson University).
 In 1945, Holmes converted a tiny ice house into two table hamburger joint to make a place where the community could gather.
 The name, Victory Grill, was chosen to appeal to African American soldiers returning from WWII.
-Two years later, having outgrown this small space, Holmes moved his Victory Grill to a larger location at 1104 E. 11th Street.
-In addition to serving a variety of soul food, Holmes wanted his new establishment to be an entertainment venue for the local community, college students, and black soldiers stationed at nearby Fort Hood and Fort Swift.
+Two years later, having outgrown this small space, Holmes opened up the field in the back of the house and added a stage and tables.
+In addition to serving a variety of soul food, Holmes wanted his new establishment to be an entertainment venue for the local community, college students, and Black soldiers stationed at nearby Fort Hood and Fort Swift.

 To this end, Holmes added a patio in 1948 that included a bar and a stage, and the new space was fully enclosed three years later.
 He dubbed this section Kovac Theater (also known as Kovac Lounge), and began booking blues and R&B acts to perform there.
 After a stint in West Texas as a music promoter, Holmes returned to Austin with even more connections in the music business.
-Throughout the 1950s, Victory Grill became one of the established stops along the so-called Chitlin’ Circuit, a series of venues throughout the East Coast, Midwest, and South where African-Americans could perform during the Jim Crow era.
 In addition to local acts and students from the nearby colleges, blues singers like B.B.
 King and Bobby “Blue” Bland got their start at the Victory Grill.
 Other legendary acts who graced the Kovac Theater stage include James Brown, Chuck Berry, and Janis Joplin.4

 Unfortunately, Johnny Holmes passed away in 2001 at the age of 84.
 In 2008, a touring artistic collective called Trust Your Struggle painted a mural on the building’s west wall.
-The mural depicts Victory Grill founder Johnny Holmes, along with local singer Lavelle White and pianist Roosevelt “Grey Ghost” Williams, both of whom performed at the Victory Grill during its prime.
-In 2019 it was announced that the space would turn into The Rolling Rooster, a local soul food chain.
-Honoring the Victory Grill’s heritage, The Rolling Rooster plans to host blues and R&B performances when it opens in 2020, continuing the musical legacy of one of Austin’s most storied establishments.
+The mural depicts Victory Grill founder Johnny Holmes, along with local singer Lavelle White and pianist Roosevelt “Grey Ghost” Williams, both of whom performed at the Victory Grill during its prime.7